Liability of General Directors in Russia

 General Directors are therefore well advised to have their liability risks covered by a D&O insurance – which is also available in Russia.
 Under Russian law, the General Director is obliged to act in the best interest of the company, and to exercise his rights and obligations in good faith and reasonably.

 A director is liable for damages which have been caused to the company due to his culpable actions or inactions.
 The Russian Supreme Commercial Court issued clarifications in 2013 concerning directors’ liability – which practically extended their liability.
 One of most important clarifications was made inter alia with regard to tax or administrative liability.
 The Supreme Court made it clear that General Directors have to take all necessary and suffcient measures to ensure the company complies with all its public law obligations – otherwise they are liable for the losses and damages caused to the company.

 KBK Accounting is a reputable outsourcing firm and provider of a wide range of services, including tax accounting and bookkeeping, tax advisory, reporting and compliance, HR, and interim management.

-Valeria Khmelevskaya is a Partner, lawyer and tax consultant admitted to practice in Russia.
-She has over 17 years experience of consulting in matters of Russian and international tax law.
-Ms Khmelevskaya is also the Deputy Chair of the Committee for Taxes, Reporting and Controlling of the German- Russian Chamber of Commerce (AHK) and recommended attorney of the Austrian Foreign Trade Centre Moscow (Österreichische Außenhandelsstelle Moskau).
+Valeria Khmelevskayais a Partner, Lawyer, and Tax Consultant admitted to practice in Russia.
+She has over 20 years of experience of consulting in matters of Russian and international tax law.
+Ms. Khmelevskaya is also the Deputy Head of the Management Board and the Chair of the Committee for Taxes and Financial Reporting of the German-Russian Chamber of Commerce (AHK) and recommended attorney of the Austrian Foreign Trade Centre Moscow (Advantage Austria).